 The sleep-ins prompted the team to create Josh’s very own hashtag, “#dontgorunningwithjosh.

 Despite missing the odd run and some challenging training sessions, the time together and shared experience drew the friends closer and boosted their wellbeing.

-“A cause like mental health has really kept me grounded,” Ross says.
-“It’s given me new goals and challenges, and it’s a much better way of socialising, rather than catching up with mates over a beer.”
+“A cause like mental health kept me grounded,” Ross says.
+“It gave me new goals and challenges, and it’s a much better way of socialising, rather than catching up with mates over a beer.”

 Encouraging others to get involved

-Their advice to anyone who is thinking about running the Rotorua Marathon and fundraising for a cause is to “get amongst it”.
+Their advice to anyone who is thinking about running a marathon and fundraising for a cause is to “get amongst it”.